NSLS-II/scientific-python-cookiecutter/docs/source/publishing-releases.rst

       git clean -dfx

 #.
 Publish a release on PyPI.
+Note that you might need to configure
+   your ``~/.pypirc`` with a login token.

    .. code-block:: bash